fuse-modules/fuse-gstreamer/README.md

 npm run build
 ```

-Then, issue one of the following commands to run the example on your desired platform.
+Then, issue one of the following commands to run the app on your desired platform.

 ```shell
 npm run android